Programme/Approved Electives for 2022/23

 Level 4 SH/DH Mathematics or equivalentLevel 5 Probability

-This module presents an introduction to statistical inference and linear regression models, and illustrates the theory with practical applications to real life data sets.
-The first half of the module will focus on hypothesis testing, confidence interval and parameter estimation.
-The second half of the module will consider analysis of variance, least squares estimation, model selection and model checking and will demonstrate how statistical models can be used to draw conclusions from observational and experimental data collected in the medical, physical and social sciences.
+This module presents an introduction to statistical inference and illustrates the theory with practical applications to real life data sets.
+The first half of the module will encorporate hypothesis testing, confidence interval and parameter estimation.
+The second half of the module considers regression and anova methods, and demonstrates how statistical models can be used to draw conclusions from observations and experimental data collected in the physical and social sciences.
 This module develops the following Keele Graduate attributes:1.
 An open and questioning approach to ideas, demonstrating curiosity and independence of thought.4.
 The ability to solve problems creatively using a range of different approaches and techniques, and to determine which techniques are appropriate for the issue at hand.6.
 The ability to communicate clearly and effectively in written and verbal form.

-To give a formal introduction to statistical inference and the construction of statistical methods, including hypothesis testing and confidence interval estimation.To provide a theoretical treatment of the linear regression model and of the estimation, model selection and testing procedures required to fit the model to data; practical aspects of fitting the models in standard statistical software will also be considered.
+To give a formal introduction to statistical inference and the construction of statistical methods, including hypothesis testing and confidence interval estimation.To provide a theoretical treatment of the linear regression model and of the estimation, model selection and testing procedures required to fit the model to data; practical aspects of fitting the models in standard statistical software (most likely SPSS) will also be covered.

 Intended Learning Outcomes

-36 hours lectures12 Examples Classes30 hours coursework preparation70 hours private study2 hours unseen examination
+24 hours lectures24 hours tutorial/examples classes30 hours coursework preparation70 hours private study2 hours unseen examination

 1: Coursework weighted 20%